Bradford Gilbert (politician)

 Bradford Gilbert (ca 1746 - 1814) was a merchant and political figure in New Brunswick.
 He represented St. John in the Legislative Assembly of New Brunswick from 1793 to 1809.

-Originally from Freetown, Massachusetts, the son of Francis Gilbert, he was proscribed and banished in 1778 as a loyalist.
+Originally from Freetown, Massachusetts, the son of Thomas Gilbert, he was proscribed and banished in 1778 as a loyalist.
 Gilbert settled in New Brunswick.
 He served as an alderman in Saint John and was a member of the St. John Loyal Artillery.
 He died in Saint John at the age of 68.